polywock/globalSpeed/README.md

 To use, install the [Chrome](https://chrome.google.com/webstore/detail/global-speed-youtube-netf/jpbjcnkcffbooppibceonlgknpkniiff?hl=en), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/global-speed/), or [Edge](https://microsoftedge.microsoft.com/addons/detail/mjhlabbcmjflkpjknnicihkfnmbdfced) extension.

-## Features
+## Speed Control
-- Compatible with nearly all video and audio streaming sites including Youtube, Netflix, Twitch, Spotify, podcasts, etc.
+- Compatible with nearly all video and audio streaming sites including Youtube, Netflix, Twitch, Spotify, podcast sites, etc.
+- If pinned, tabs can have their own playback rate.
+- URL rules to automatically set a custom playback rate depending on the website.
+- Optional shortcut keys to control speed.

+## Media Hotkeys
-- Optional hotkeys for adjusting speed, rewinding/forwarding, looping between, frame by frame analysis, and even running javascript.
+- Rewinding/forwarding, frame by frame analysis, adjusting volume, set mark, go to mark, AB repeating, and more.
+- Select what video/audio you want prioritized for media hotkeys.
+- Hotkeys can be in global mode, which allows you to control background music or PiP videos while using another program. **[Chromium only]**

+## Filters
-- Apply filters (invert, grayscale, mirroring, etc) on videos or even the entire page.
+- Apply filters (invert, grayscale, brightness, contrast, mirroring etc) on videos or even the entire page.
-- Optional URL rules to apply a specific speed depending on the page's URL.
+- Optionals hotkeys to toggle invert/grayscale, adjust brightness/contrast, and more.

+## Audio Effects [Chromium Only]
-- Audio manipulation including pitch shifting, volume boosting, and more.
+- Effects including pitch shifting, volume boosting, EQ, and more.
+- You can delay audio to fix sync issues.
+- Configure hotkeys to adjust pitch, volume boost, and more.
+- For fullscreen, first enter fullscreen and then capture the tab's audio using the optional shortcut key.

 <img src="https://github.com/polywock/globalSpeed/blob/master/assets/screenshot_a.jpg?raw=true" width="600">